quangthangisme/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case 19: Tag each student by which class/course they are enrolled in**
+**Use case 19: Tagging each student for grouping**

 **MSS**
 1. User inputs an ID and a class and course for it to be tagged.
 2. TC finds the contact from the list.
 3. TC updates the contact with the given ID with the provided class and course.
-4. TC dsplays the message `"Sucessfully tagged <name>(<ID>) under <course>/<class>"`.
+4. TC displays the message `"Sucessfully tagged <name>(<ID>) with the following tags: <tag_1>, ..., <tag_k>"`.

    Use case ends.

 **Extensions**
 * 2a.
-User inputs an ID that is not found in the contact list
+User inputs an ID that is not found in the contact list.
     * 2a1.
 TC displays the error message: `"The given ID(<ID>) cannot be found"`.

       Use case ends.

 * 2b.
-User inputs an empty contact ID:
+User inputs an empty contact ID.
     * 2b1.
-TC displays the error message: `"Sorry, The contact ID cannot be empty"`.
+TC displays the error message: `"Sorry, the contact ID cannot be empty"`.

       Use case ends.

 * 2c.
-User inputs an empty class tag.
+User inputs an empty tag.
     * 2c1.
-TC displays the error message: `"Sorry, The class tag cannot be empty"`.
+TC displays the error message: `"Sorry, tags for a contact cannot be empty"`.

       Use case ends.

+**Use case 20: Removing tags for a specific contact**

+**MSS**
+1. User inputs an ID and at least one tags to remove.
+2. TC removes the given tags on the given contact ID.
+3. TC displays the message `"Successfully remove the following tags from <name>(<ID>): <tag_1>, ..., <tag_k>"`

+   Use case ends.

+**Extensions**
+* 2a.
+User inputs an ID that is not found in the contact list.
+    * 2a1.
+TC displays the error message: `"The given ID(<ID>) cannot be found"`.

+      Use case ends.

+* 2b.
+User inputs a tag that does not exist for the contact.
+    * 2b1.
+TC displays the error message: `"The following tags are unable to "`.

+      Use case resumes at step 2.

-* 2d.
-User inputs an empty course tag.
+* 2c.
+User inputs a empty tag:
-    * 2d1.
-TC displays the error message: `"Sorry, The course tag cannot be empty"`.
+    * 2c1.
+TC displays the error message: `"Sorry, tags for a contact cannot be empty"`.

       Use case ends.

 ### Non-Functional Requirements